magmukendi/cs50x/week4/notes.md

   Tasks: edit the metadata so the bitmap's top row is first and the bottom row is last.

   I was able to modify  the metadata so that the picture that was bottom up could be flipped top down.
 I had to changeb the BITMAPINFOHEADER's height, That's it.

+  **License Problem**

+  Goals:

+  - Practice working with files and file pointers
+  - More work with strings and arrays
+  Debuggin with debug50
+  Use valgrind to check for memory leaks

+  I just completed a license plate related problem.
+I had to read a file with license plate.
+Copy them into an array and them print them one by one.